preactjs/preact-www/content/en/guide/v10/signals.md

 ### untracked(fn)

-The `untracked(fn)` function can be used to access the value of several signals without subscribing to them
+The `untracked(fn)` function can be used to access the value of several signals without subscribing to them.

 ```js
 const name = signal("Jane");